Suicide attack on Kabul voter registration centre kills 31 - Journal du Cameroun

 The assaults underscore growing concerns about security in the lead-up to legislative elections scheduled for October 20, which are seen as a test-run for next year’s presidential poll.

 “It happened at the entrance gate of the centre.
-It was a suicide attack,” Dawood Amin, city police chief, told AFP.
+It was a suicide attack,” Dawood Amin, Kabul police chief, told AFP.

 Both the health and interior ministries confirmed the latest toll for the attack, which was claimed by the Islamic State group via its propaganda arm Amaq.